Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Discussion

 Particle MCMC and the random truncation algorithm of \cite{GHS17} are examples of pseudo-marginal MCMC \cite[]{AndrieuRoberts:2009}.
 Such algorithms can be viewed as introducing an extended statespace and targetting a posterior on this extended space such that the marginal, integrating out the auxiliary variables, is the target of interest.
-Brand new auxiliary variables are proposed at each iteration: in the case of \cite{GHS17} these are a set of truncation variables, whereas in particle MCMC the auxiliary variables are all of the variables used by the particle filter to obtain an estimate of the likelihood.
-The minimal extended statespace algorithm (MESA) introduces a single auxiliary variable whereas the nearly Minimal Extended Statespace Algorithm (nMESA) introduces one variable per inter-observation interval as in \cite{GHS17}.
-However, both MESA and nMESA are examples of correlated pseudo-marginal algorithms \cite[]{MurrayGraham16,DelDoucPitt2018,dahlin2015accelerating} since fresh auxiliary variables are not proposed at each iteration, but instead a random walk Metropolis move from the existing variables is applied.
+New auxiliary variables are proposed at each iteration: in the case of \cite{GHS17} these are a set of truncation variables, whereas in particle MCMC the auxiliary variables are all of the variables used by the particle filter to estimate the likelihood.
+Both MESA and nMESA, however, are examples of correlated pseudo-marginal algorithms \cite[]{MurrayGraham16,DelDoucPitt2018,dahlin2015accelerating} since fresh auxiliary variables are not proposed at each iteration, but instead a random walk Metropolis move from the existing variables is applied.

 Other matrix exponentiation algorithms are available and, in particular, Krylov subspace-based techniques \cite[e.g.][]{SidjeStewart1999} are often used for calculating $e^A b$ for a general sparse square matrix $A$ and a vector $b$.
-In both the Lotka-Volterra example and the autoregulatory gene example we found this technique to be between a factor of $3$ and an order of magnitude slower than the uniformisation technique.
+In both the Lotka-Volterra example and the autoregulatory gene example we found this technique to be between a factor of three and an order of magnitude slower than the uniformisation technique.

-Our algorithms are specifically designed for the challenging exact-observation regime.
-It would be straighforward to extend them to deal with noisy observations: nMESA via additional latent variables for the states at observation times, MESA by considering all paths that stay entirely within $\Region_{r}$ but not $\Region_{r-1}$, and including a likelihood term at each observation time.
+Our algorithms are designed for the challenging exact-observation regime, but it would be straighforward to extend them to deal with noisy observations: nMESA via additional latent variables for the states at observation times, MESA by considering all paths that stay entirely within $\Region_{r}$ but not $\Region_{r-1}$, and including a likelihood term at each observation time.
 However, as the observation noise increased, the efficiency of either algorithm would decrease gradually, whereas the efficiency of particle MCMC would increase, so that, for large-enough noise, PMCMC would be more efficient.
 Of more interest, is the potential for including the nested-region construction \emph{within} particle MCMC, and this is the subject of current investigations.